 Conservatory Garden

-To the north, the French-style garden offers spectacular seasonal displays of tulips each spring and Korean chrysanthemums in autumn, meticulously designed and planted by Conservancy gardeners, all within an ellipse of Japanese holly.
-At its center stands the Untermyer Fountain, featuring the Three Dancing Maidens by German sculptor Walter Schott.
+The North Garden offers spectacular seasonal displays of tulips each spring and Korean chrysanthemums in autumn.
+At its center stands the Untermyer Fountain, featuring the Three Dancing Maidens by German sculptor Walter Schott, which is surrounded by an intricate French parterre garden.

 Things you can do here